hellorahulsingh/jquery-placeholder-by-clone/README.md

 # jquery-placeholder-by-clone
 placeholder fix for older browsers like >ie9

-Note jquery is mandatory for the plugin to work.
+Note: jquery is mandatory for the plugin to work.

 Steps:
-Include jquery
+1. Include jquery
-add the jquery-placeholder.js
+2. Add the jquery-placeholder.js library after jquery

-Attaching a placeholder
+Attaching a placeholder:-
 $(selector).attachPlaceholder('placeholderstring', options)
 options = {
-  disable: true, //will only attach the placeholder only if the browser doesnot support the feature color:'#999 !default;'
+  disable: true, //will only attach the placeholder only if the browser does not support the feature color:'#999 !default;'
 }

-detaching a placeholder
+Detaching a placeholder:-
 $(selector).detachPlaceholder();

+Bower installation steps(work in-progress)

+Incase of any issue, please let me know: contact.rahul1991@gmail.com